John Hancock Tower: Development and engineering flaws

-History
+Sale

 In 2006, Broadway Partners acquired Hancock Place for $1.3 billion.
 By 2009, they had defaulted on the loans they used to buy the building, and it fell into foreclosure.
 On March 30, 2009, Hancock Place was sold at auction for $660 million ($20 million was new equity and the $640 million of in-place debt was assumed by the buyer) to a consortium of Normandy Real Estate Partners and Five Mile Capital Partners.
 The companies had been slowly increasing their investment over the previous months.
 In October 2010, Boston Properties acquired the John Hancock Tower for $930 million.
 As part of the purchase agreement, the name "Hancock Tower" would expire along with John Hancock's lease in 2015.

-The company that built the Hancock Tower and two earlier, similarly-named buildings is known loosely as "John Hancock Insurance", or simply "John Hancock".
+The company that built the Hancock Tower and two earlier, similarly named buildings is known loosely as "John Hancock Insurance", or simply "John Hancock".
 It was known as "The John Hancock Life Insurance Company" in the 1930s and "The John Hancock Mutual Life Insurance Company" in the 1940s.
 As of 2000, the company owning the buildings was "John Hancock Financial Services, Inc." with various subsidiaries such as "The John Hancock Variable Life Insurance Company" and "Signator Investors, Inc." In 2003, Manulife Financial Corporation of Toronto acquired the company, but it still uses the name "John Hancock Financial Services, Inc." and those of various subsidiaries.

 The name change from "John Hancock" to "200 Clarendon" took place in mid-2015, when the Hancock's lease expired.
 It had been stipulated in the leasing contract that the building would retain the name "John Hancock" only so long as John Hancock Financial was an occupant.